Twin Perspectives

 iberostar lagos

-Organised through Thomas Cook, we flew from London Luton airport to Faro, via EasyJet.
+We flew from London Luton airport to Faro, via EasyJet.
 From here, we were greeted with a comfortable private transfer, with the journey from Faro airport to Lagos taking just under an hour.
-Included in the booking price with Thomas Cook is a return transfer to the resort, which is incredibly handy for those not looking to hire a car.

 Flights to Faro are also available via most UK airports.

 We noticed that there was plenty of parking available at the hotel, and had we been staying for longer than three nights, we most certainly would have hired a car.
-The resort is situated perfectly on the coast, therefore adventuring along the Algarve’s rugged coastline would be incredibly easy to do.
+The resort is situated perfectly on the coast and adventuring along the Algarve’s rugged coastline would be incredibly easy to do.

 Opening the door to our room at the Iberostar Selection Lagos Algarve was an unexpected surprise.
 With an adjoining lounge area with generous sized wardrobe space, a large bedroom area and huge bathroom, this was a far more lavish affair than we had been anticipating.